K-y7/Physics-based-OCTA-Image-Correction-for-Shadow-Compensation/README.md

 python predict.py --config <path_to_config.yml_in_the_out_dir> --test_dir <path_to_a_directory_stored_test_data> --out_dir <path_to_an_output_directory> --pretrained <path_to_a_pretrained_model> --cuda
 ```
 #### SID
-1.Download the pretrained-model above and but them into ./checkpoint_path/model_name/..pth
+1.Download the pretrained-model above and but them into ./checkpoint_path/model_name/..pth<br>
-2.Set the path to the shadow-mask of the test set
+2.Set the path to the shadow-mask of the test set<br>
 3.
 ```
 python infer.py --model SIDPAMIwinp --name model_name --epoch best